inql/devops/notes/docker-notes.md

 `docker run -d IMAGE` -> start a new container from an image in a background
 `docker run -v HOSTDIR:TARETDIR IMAGE` -> start a new container from an image and map a local directory into the container
 `docker run -it IMAGE CMD` -> start a new container from an image and run a command
-`docker rm CONTAINER` -> delete a container
+`docker run --name NAME --network NETWORK_NAME IMAGE` -> start a new container with given name and given network `docker rm CONTAINER` -> delete a container
 `docker rm -f CONTAINER` -> delete a running container
 `docker container prune` -> delete stopped containers